gkevinb/blog/content/post/deploy-vue-to-github-pages.md

 }
 ```

-Now by calling the `npm run build` command, the production build is then placed directly in the `docs` directory.
+Now by calling the `npm run build` command, the production build is then placed directly in the `docs` directory, instead of the `dist` directory which was the default.
 This makes the `copy-dist`, `clean`, and `deploy` scripts obsolete, so feel free to delete them.

 ## Conclusion

-If you done everyting correctly, then you should be able to access your website on the link stated on the top section of the Github Pages settings.
+If you done everyting correctly, then you should be able to access your website on the link stated on the top section of the **Github Pages** settings.
 In case you made a user site, the link is `https://<github-username>.github.io` and if you made a project site, then it is `https://<github-username>.github.io/<project-name>/`.
 In my case, I have a configured a custom URL, so the Vue project I made along with this tutorial can be found here: [https://gaborkevinbarta.com/vue-demo/](https://gaborkevinbarta.com/vue-demo/)

 If you have any questions feel free to contact me at `gkevinba@gmail.com` and I hope you find my tutorial useful.